AlirezaJav/IRPC-Dataset/README.md

 •	<b>RColor session:</b> The decoded PCs have original texture, no shading and a point-based representation.</br>
 </p>
 <p>
 Decoded PCs were evaluated by people through a subjective test in three different sessions for each rendering methods.
-More information is provided in this article (link to our paper)
+Table of MOS scores for each test session is also provided.
 </p>
 <p>
 In this repository all test materials and the associated MOS scores are provided for any further use.
 Please cite this paper (link) if you are using this data.